ucsb-cs48/ucsb-cs48.github.io/_topics/retros_five_steps.md

 * Step 4: Decide What To Do
 * Step 5: Close the Retro

+# Exercises

 There are a variety of exercises that can be used for each of these steps.

-In fact, the website [Retro-mat](https://retromat.org/en/) contains over 100 activities in English (and six other languages including 中文) that new retro leaders can choose from.
+* The website [Retro-mat](https://retromat.org/en/) contains over 100 activities in English (and six other languages including 中文) that new retro leaders can choose from.
 Other guides to leading retros are listed below.

+* Spotify (yes, that Spotify) has a [Spotify Retro Kit](https://labs.spotify.com/2017/12/15/spotify-retro-kit/) that they've put together to help their teams run successful retros.

+# Choosing Exercises

 The facilitator of the retro has the responsibility for choosing practices that they think will be effective for their team, taking into account factors